MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-examples-overview.md

-# Tutorials for customizing Dynamics 365 Guides functionality
+# Overview of workflow examples for Dynamics 365 Guides